 In standby mode and off, the Hue Go can be set up to turn on at any time of day or night.
 Turn on if it detects motion using the optional motion detector.
 Or turn on / flash at any other (ifttt) if this then that commands from a variety of Hue compatible websites.

 Some of the websites that can control your Hue lighting are:

 - Ambieye.com web based control for you Hue lighting.

 - my.meethue.com Control your house lights and scenes anywhere, anytime.
 Discover new things from other creative hue users.
 Philips website

-- IFTTT.com Learn ho to do more with the services you love with If this then that commands.
+- IFTTT.com Learn how to do more with the services you love with If this then that commands.

-Its worth noting that in the standby mode your device will still use a small amount of power to keep the wireless link active.
+It’s worth noting that in the standby mode your device will still use a small amount of power to keep the wireless link active.
 This means that if operating in battery mode you will be draining the battery slowly.
-Best to leave the plug in if your are going to use the Hue go in standby mode for long periods.
+Best to leave the power plug inserted if you are going to use the Hue go in standby mode for long periods.

 After 2 hours of not using your Hue Go and if its still unplugged and on battery it will power down its-self completely to preserve the battery life.

 If you want to totally turn of the Hue Go and not be able to receive any command just hold down the power button for 10 seconds.
 The device will flash 2x and then power down.
 The battery should now not drain over time as there is no more standby power being used.

 Here is the user manual for the Philips Hue Go which also has some more tips for getting the most out of you portable light lamp.